lunayuehuang/MSE544-HyperDrive/README.md

     ```
     (See reference I. for addition details)

-8. Configure the hyperdrive experiment, the most important is the primary_metric_name, which we ask hyperdrive to track to find the minimum,
+8. Configure the hyperdrive experiment, the most important is the primary_metric_name, which we ask hyperdrive to track to find the minimum,and this needs to match exact the run.log we added in the training file.
+See Section II of this tutorial.
     ```
     hd_config = HyperDriveConfig(run_config=config,
                                  hyperparameter_sampling=param_sampling,